pgm-dirkbouckaert/boilerplate-php-medoo-simplerouter/README.md

 - Change rewriteBase in .htaccess (in root folder).

+- Change some parameters in the `.env`file (in the root folder)):
-- Change app name in .env (in root folder)
+  - app name in .env

-- Change database credentials in .env (in root folder)
+  - database credentials

-- Change mailtrap credenitals in .env (in root foler)
+  - mailtrap credenitals